Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980): Hejira Demos

 An excerpt of the Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980), titled Hejira Demos, was released on November 29, 2024, by Rhino Records.
 It features material recorded during the first of two different Hejira recording sessions recovered by the archival team, and is the fifteenth overall release and sixth auxiliary release of the Joni Mitchell Archives project.
-The album, which is formatted in the same order as the first nine tracks of the set's third disc, was released exclusively on vinyl LP for the 2024 Record Store Day Black Friday event.
+The album was released exclusively on vinyl LP for the 2024 Record Store Day Black Friday event.